sematext/docs/docs/synthetics/using-the-api.md

 ## Monitor Overview API

-The monitor overview API can be triggered by sending a HTTP request with the below configuration:
+The monitor overview API can be invoked by sending an HTTP request with the below configuration:

 | Region | Endpoint
 | --- | --- |